digitalemuendigkeit/climate-crisis-behavior-sem/data/raw/readme.md

+# Raw data

-# This folder will contain the raw data for anonymization
+This folder contains the raw data for anonymization.